Getting Started

 | 26 | eSignature POD |

 Assets may not be available immediately when the terminal status webhook fires.
 Allow a short delay and implement retry logic.
-Asset URLs are public-access and automatically generated upon request, valid for 7 days. ePODs are generated as PDFs on the fly.
+Asset URLs are valid for 7 days.
 If you need long-term retention, persist the assets on your side.

 Trigger asset retrieval when you receive a terminal-status webhook event.
-Implement retry logic in case assets aren't immediately ready.
 Store the POD and images locally for customer service, claims, and billing workflows.

 Status Reference